mihar-22/wcom-events/README.md

 Attaches an event listener to the host element _or_ the given `target`.
 The event name can be inferred from the method name if it is named following JSX conventions such as `onEventName`, which will listen for `eventName`.
-The event is automatically cleaned up when the element is disconnected from the DOM.
+The listener is automatically cleaned up when the element is disconnected from the DOM.

 ```ts